srlasher/pdstools/ADM-Health-Check.md

 1. Navigate to the main [PDS Tools page on GitHub](https://github.com/pegasystems/pega-datascientist-tools).

-1. Click on the green Code button and choose to add a codespace
+1. Click on the green Code button and choose to add a codespace (you'll need to sign in to GitHub, you can create a free account).
+It will now automatically set up the code space, run a browser-based version of VSCode, load PDS Tools and start the Health Check application.
+This will take a few minutes.

 1. Ensure that pop ups are allowed, as the Health Check application will open in a new browser tab